Intendit/bolt-sahassar-extras/README.md

         - file: /js/custom.js
           icon: jsfiddle
           name: custom.js
+### Contenttypes

-*The extension icon (lightbulb) is by Michael Jonny Marzi from the Noun Project*
+Adding `collapsed: true` on block field will automaticly have all blocks related to the field collapsed.
+The extension icon (lightbulb) is by Michael